 If you can borrow one, great!
 If you plan on having more than one child, it might be worth just buying one that will get you through all of them.
 But remember you’ll have to store it between kids.

 You need somewhere to place the baby while he/she sleeps at night and during the day.
 There are a lot of different options for this and the one that works for you really depends on you and your baby.
-You can use a bassinet, a Dock-A-Tot (which is not recommended for unsupervised sleep), Co-sleeper, or a pack-n-play.
+You can use a bassinet, a co-sleeper, or a pack-n-play.

 The one that works for you is going to depend mainly on your preference and you want your baby to sleep and how determined you are to have them in their own sleep space.